Alfred Horatio Belo: Early life

 Belo was born in Salem, North Carolina, in May 1839.
 He was highly educated from an early age.

 During the American Civil War, Belo fought for the Confederacy.
 He was a colonel in the Confederate States Army and commanded the 55th North Carolina Infantry Regiment.
 He was wounded in the Battle of Gettysburg and then again in the Battle of Cold Harbor.

 Alfred’s father was Edwin Belo.
 In his younger years Alfred attended Bingham School.
 After that, he graduated from the University of North Carolina.
 Later Belo became a captain assigned to the 55th North Carolina Infantry.
 He fought multiple battles with Robert E Lee's army, and for his role in the Battle of Manassas he was promoted to major.
 Belo became a lieutenant colonel soon after.
-After becoming a lieutenant colonel, Belo fought in the battle of Gettysburg in 1863.
+After becoming a lieutenant colonel, Belo fought in the battle of Gettysburg in July 1863.
 During the battle, Belo was severely wounded.
 He also received a serious injury at the battle of Cold Harbor a year later.
 This time his left arm was shattered.